paulgibbs/Welcome-Pack/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Upgrade Notice ==

+= 3.2 =
+Fixes missing admin menu in multisite, links not being correctly replaced into certain emails, and wrong text for the "you've been promoted" email.

 = 3.1 =
 Fixes error handling when something goes wrong sending a welcome message.